Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 One may also apply ("explicitly") the continuity arguments mentioned in the proof of Proposition \ref{pvan}(4) in these proofs.

 II.
-The existence of trace maps for higher Chow groups (with respect to finite extensions of not necessarily perfect base fields; cf. Lemma 1.2 of \cite{vialmotab}) yields the following: if $K_0'/K_0$ is an algebraic extension and $G(K_0')=\ns$, then $G(K_0)=\ns$ also.
+The existence of trace maps for higher Chow groups (with respect to finite extensions of not necessarily perfect base fields; cf. Lemma 1.2 of \cite{vialmotab}) yields the following: if $K_0'/K_0$ is an algebraic extension and $G(K_0')=\ns$, then $G(K_0)=\ns$ as well.
 Along with Proposition \ref{pvan}(4) and assertion I, this observation easily yields our claim.

 III.
 Note that the motivic (co)homology of any Voevodsky motif can be computed using certain complexes of algebraic cycles.
-The existence of these complexes is immediate from (the $R$-module analogue of) Theorem 3.1.1 of \cite{mymot} (note that this result is valid for any $p$; this is a consequence of Proposition 5.5.11(4) of \cite{kellyth}).
+The existence of these complexes is immediate from (the $R$-module analogue of) Theorem 3.1.1 of \cite{mymot} (note that this result is valid for any $p$; this is a consequence of Proposition 5.3.12(iv) of \cite{kellyast}).
 Hence the arguments above carry over to this setting without any difficulty. \end{proof}